cmu-sei/redemption/doc/test.md

 ###### State G: satisfactory=wontfix|false, verdict=false, patch=nonempty

-The alert was a false positive, but Redemption provided an incorrect patch.
+The alert was false or dependent, but Redemption provided an incorrect patch.

 To qualify for this state, the patch must break the code.